"

 • Define fixed and growth mindsets.

-• List areas in their lives that they have a fixed mindset.
+• List areas in their lives where they have a fixed mindset.

 • Identify ways to change a fixed mindset into a growth mindset.